puma133/INS_FlameThrower/README.md

 <summary>Click to show</summary>

 ```
+// Copy what you want to modify to your server.cfg

 // If you are using the official mod of the plugin author, please set it to 1, then the plugin will run AddFileToDownloadsTable("custom/Flamethrower_Particles_***.vpk") and PrecacheParticleFile("particles/ins_flamethrower.pcf") automatically.
 If set to 0, you need to deal the particles files by yourself.
 // Default: "1"
 sm_ft_using_official_mod "1"